 If you are the father or alleged father of a child who wants to establish paternity and obtain legal rights associated with parenthood, we are here to represent you, too.
 We believe in protecting fathers’ rights, and will help you to secure an outcome that is in the best interests of you and your child.

 Of course, we always prioritize a child’s best interests when dealing with matters of paternity, child custody, and child support.
 Because we have helped parents on both sides of the issue, we have a unique perspective, and a wide breadth of experience.

 Contact Us Today

 Establishing paternity is not just a legal hurdle, but an emotionally intensive one, too.
 At the firm of Modern Law, PLLC, our experienced Scottsdale paternity/maternity attorney is here to competently and kindly answer any questions that you may have, and help you take any actions necessary.
-If you are ready to learn more, please call our law firm today, fill out the online form on our website, or call our offices directly.
+If you are ready to learn more, please call our law firm today.
 A consultation is completely confidential.